Texiwill/aac-lib/vsm/README.md

 a change to work on non-RedHat style distributions.
 If someone uses debian and wants this to work there, get me the dpkg commands needed.

-To install use the following script:
+To install use the following script (it will prompt you for the root password) no need to use sudo yourself:

 ```
 #!/bin/sh
 which wget >& /dev/null